dckc/awesome-ocap/README.md

     operating systems -- by applying a strict organizational structure to all software components including device drivers, system services, and applications.
+    - [Genode OS Framework release 17.08][1708] Aug 30, 2017
+      > Version 17.08 enables hardware-accelerated graphics on
+      > Intel-Gen8 GPUs and expands Genode's seL4-kernel support to
+      > the ARM and 64-bit x86 architectures.
+Further topics are UEFI
+      > boot, VFS enhancements such as a new FatFS plugin, and the use
+      > of Genode as Xen DomU.
     - [Genode OS Framework release 16.08][1608] Aug 31, 2016
       > Genode 16.08 makes the entirety of the framework's drivers,
       > protocol stacks, and libraries available on the seL4 kernel,